 If you want to make HDR content brighter and don't mind losing image accuracy, set Advanced Contrast Enhancer and Peak Luminance to 'High', Brightness and Contrast to max, and HDR Tome Mapping to 'Brightness Preferred'.
 These settings result in a much brighter image, as you can see in this EOTF plot.

-The Sony X90J's HDR brightness in 'Game' mode is roughly the same as out of 'Game' mode.
-It's slightly dimmer, but the difference is tiny and shouldn't be noticeable.
-Normally, the brightness varies a bit in 'Game' mode, and it also varies slightly between each run.
+The Sony X90CJ's HDR brightness in Game Mode is roughly the same as out of Game Mode.
+It's slightly dimmer, but the difference is tiny and not noticeable.
+We measured the HDR brightness in Game Mode with the same settings as out of Game Mode.

 Black uniformity is good.
 Without local dimming, the screen is more dark blue than black, and there's a bit of clouding here and there.
 With local dimming enabled, most of the screen is black and more uniform, but there's noticeable blooming around the test cross.
 Note that black uniformity varies between individual units due to manufacturing tolerances.

 As is expected of a VA panel, the Sony X90J has poor viewing angles.
-This means that the image looks inaccurate and washed out when viewed from the side, so it isn't ideal for wide seating areas.
+This means that the image looks inaccurate and washed out when viewed from the side, so it's not ideal for wide seating areas.

 You can see our recommended settings here.